ryjoesting/Minecraft-Clone/README.md

 # Minecraft Clone
 <b>***Set Visual Studio Solution to x86 build***</b><br>
-A recreation of popular videogame "Minecraft" built in C++, OpenGL, and GLSL.
+A recreation of popular videogame "Minecraft".
 I'm aiming to learn more about how GPU's work at a low level, and improve my C++ skills.
-This is my major side project currently, and it's far from finished.
+This is a side project currently, and it's far from finished.
 Feel free to clone the repo and test the code for yourself.

+I used GLFW, GLAD, and OpenGL to write this.
+I learned about vertex and index buffers, textures, UV coordinates, reading block metadata from JSON, and the basics of the graphics rendering pipeline.
+In the future, I plan to add support for more textures, and implement more features, such as creating and deleting blocks, terrain generation, and sound effects.

-If you find any issues, or want to add a new feature, just enter an issue or pull request! 🙂 I'm more than happy to keep this project open source.
+If you find any issues, or want to add a new feature, just enter an issue or pull request! 🙂